ArnaudBuchholz/node-ui5/README.md

 * **exposeAsGlobals**: set to `true` to make `window` and `sap` be globally available in NodeJS
 * **resourceroots**: an optional dictionary for mapping resources to local folders or remote resources
 * **verbose**: set to `true` to see details on HTTP requests and output ui5 traces
+* **fastButIncompleteSimulation**: set to `true` to replace jsdom with a faster (but incomplete) browser simulation.
+Can also be set by adding `--fast` on the command line.
+* **verbose**: set to `true` to enable traces.
+Can also be set by adding `--verbose` on the command line.
+* **debug**: set to `true` to enable all UI5 traces.
+When set, verbose mode is automatically enabled.
+Can also be set by adding `--debug` on the command line.

 ## node-ui5 helpers

-The library also offers convenient helpers to simplify development:
+The library also offers helpers to simplify development:
-* `'node-ui5/authenticate/basic-with-csrf'` offers a
+* `'node-ui5/authenticate/basic-with-csrf'` provides a
 [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) method with [x-csrf-token](https://en.wikipedia.org/wiki/Cross-site_request_forgery) generation.
-The method expects an object composed of url, user and password string values and returns a promise resolved to an object containing parameters expected by the
+The method expects an object composed of `url`, `user` and `password` string values and returns a promise resolved to an object containing parameters expected by the
 [ODataModel constructor](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel/constructor)
 * `'node-ui5/promisify'` converts some callback API onto promise API by generating Async methods: